What does the Bible say about the future?

 The Roman Empire

 The majority of people in the Roman Empire were slaves.
 Politicians kept harems of boys for their pleasure; when they weren’t sleeping with their sisters, mothers, and daughters.
+One even married his gender-reassigned slave.
 Abortion was commonplace by leaving unwanted babies on the streets to die.
 Pagan temples were central to society, centred around ritual sex with shrine prostitutes and ritual drug use.
 The resort city of Pompeii perhaps overstepped God’s patience, incurring their volcanic destruction.
 Gladiatorial death matches were popular sporting attractions.
 The population were controlled with the threat of a bloody death by crucifixion, which would take days for a person to torturously succumb to asphyxiation.

 In spite of Rome’s depravity, God saw fit to withhold his judgement of them, because they could be redeemed, and they were.
 Since then, Europe has become the powerhouse of Christianity – for good and for bad.

 Nineveh was so depraved during the time of the prophet Jonah, that he ran away from God rather than risk them repenting at his warning of God’s destruction.
-Assyrian Warfare was renown for their brutal devastation of cities that resisted them.
+Assyrian Warfare was renowned for their brutal devastation of cities that resisted them.
 Their reputation for terrorism inspires jihadi groups like ISIS in the same area today.

 During Hezekiah’s reign in Jerusalem, the Assyrian commander threatened the people: